- Must you repair your car with an insurance payout?

 In some cases, it can make sense to pocket the check instead of spending the money on repairs.
 Such situations might include:

 - Your car is old.
-If the damage is minor and mostly cosmetic, you might skip fixing the car.
+You might skip fixing the car if the damage is minor and mostly cosmetic.

 - Your claim is associated with an accessory.
 For example, if your car stereo is stolen and you can live without replacing it, the claim check might be used for other expenses.